Why agents usually represent the transaction in FL

 So now, Bob and Abigail have a signed Showing Agreement and Abigail takes Bob to view the homes.
 While Bob is with Abigail in the last of the 3 homes, he asks a question that causes him to wonder about the level of professional representation he is receiving.
 As he prods a little deeper, he begins to realize that things are not as he thought they were.
 The next day Bob does more research about Florida Real Estate Representation.
 That’s when he discovers that Abigail is only representing the transaction.
 As he asks his agent about this, he learns that Abigail’s broker does not allow her to sign a Single Agency agreement with either buyers or sellers.
 Even if he would, it would be legally too late at this point.

-So now, if Buyer Bob wants to put an offer in on one of the homes that Agent Abigail showed him, he has 3 options.
+If Buyer Bob wants to put an offer in on one of the homes that Agent Abigail showed him, he has 3 options.

 1. Have Abigail write the offer and accept the fact that Abigail and her Broker represent the transaction and have no fiduciary responsibility to Bob.